core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 CBOR encoding: 82  68 696574662e6f7267  68 696565652e6f7267

-## The "list" Schema Node {#list}
+## The 'list' Schema Node {#list}

 A list MUST be encoded using a CBOR array data item (major type 4).
-Each list instance within this CBOR array is encoded using a CBOR map data item (major type 5) based on the same rules as a YANG container, see {{container}}.
+Each list instance within this CBOR array is encoded using a CBOR map data item (major type 5) based on the same rules as a YANG container as defined in {{container}}.

 Definition example {{RFC7317}}: